saleel/blog/content/blog/email-wallet/index.md

 description: "Exploring Email Wallet and diving into some of the design challenges."
 ---

-*Special thanks to Aayush for the review and suggestions.*
+*Special thanks to Aayush and Sora for the review and suggestions.*

 ### Introduction